peterhinch/micropython-async/v3/docs/THREADING.md

     d["z"] = read_data(2)
 ```
 This might be called in a hard or soft ISR, in a thread running on the same
-core as `uasyncio`, or in a thread running on a different core.
+core as `asyncio`, or in a thread running on a different core.
 Each of these
 contexts has different characteristics, outlined below.
 In all these cases
-"thread safe" constructs are needed to interface `uasyncio` tasks with code
+"thread safe" constructs are needed to interface `asyncio` tasks with code
 running in these contexts.
 The official `ThreadSafeFlag`, or the classes
 documented here, may be used.

-Beware that some apparently obvious ways to interface an ISR to `uasyncio`
+Beware that some apparently obvious ways to interface an ISR to `asyncio`
 introduce subtle bugs discussed in
 [this doc](https://github.com/peterhinch/micropython-async/blob/master/v3/docs/INTERRUPTS.md)
 referenced above.
 The only reliable interface is via a thread safe class,